-Approximately 99% of Charter's estimated passings are enabled for DOCSIS 3.0 wideband technology, allowing Charter to offer residential customers multiple tiers of Internet services with currently marketed download speeds of up to 300 megabits per second ("Mbps").
-In nearly every market where Charter has launched Spectrum pricing and packaging ("SPP"), its entry level Internet download speed offering is 60 or 100 Mbps which, among other things, allows several people within a single household to stream HD video content online while simultaneously using Internet service for non-video purposes.
-As Charter rolls out SPP in Legacy TWC and Legacy Bright House markets, it will bring base speed offerings to a standard minimum of 60 or 100 Mbps at uniform pricing without any usage-based pricing data caps, modem fees or early termination fees.
-Finally, Charter offers a security suite with their Internet services which, upon installation by customers, provides protection against computer viruses and spyware and includes parental control features.
+In 2017, Charter completed its launch of Spectrum pricing and packaging ("SPP") and now offers an entry level Internet download speed of at least 100 megabits per second ("Mbps") across 99% of its footprint and 200 Mbps across 17% of its footprint, which among other things, allows several people within a single household to stream HD video content online while simultaneously using their Internet service for non-video purposes.
+Additionally, leveraging DOCSIS 3.1 technology, Charter had introduced speed offerings of 940 Mbps ("Spectrum Internet Gig") in 17% of its footprint as of December 31, 2017.
+Finally, Charter offers a security suite with its Internet services which, upon installation by customers, provides protection against computer viruses and spyware and includes parental control features.

-Charter offers an in-home Wi-Fi product that permits customers to lease high performance wireless routers to maximize their in-home wireless Internet experience.
-Additionally, they offer an out-of-home Wi-Fi service in most of their footprint to Internet customers at designated "hot spots."
-In 2017, Charter expects to expand Wi-Fi accessibility to its customers both inside and outside of its legacy entity footprints.
+Charter offers an in-home Wi-Fi product that provides customers with high performance wireless routers to maximize their in-home wireless Internet experience.
+Additionally, Charter offers an out-of-home Wi-Fi service in most of its footprint to Internet customers at designated "hot spots."
+In 2018, Charter expects to continue to expand Wi-Fi accessibility to its customers through its network of Wi-Fi hotspots.